LinkedInLearning/prometheus-essential-training-4514621/README.md

 # Prometheus Essential Training
 This is the repository for the LinkedIn Learning course `Prometheus Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>Prometheus is one of the most widely used, open-source monitoring systems in the industry.
+However, knowledge about how to use it can be hard to come by, particularly if you’re looking for clear, simple, approachable terms.
+In this course, instructor Opeyemi Onikute provides a high-level overview of what Prometheus is and shows you how to install, use, scale, and manage it.</p><p>Discover the skills and core concepts you need to know to succeed in system monitoring with Prometheus.
+Explore the basics of setup, configuration, querying, defining rules, instrumentation, storage, and more.
+Upon completing this course, you’ll be prepared to continue your system monitoring journey with Prometheus.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.